kentcdodds/old-kentcdodds.com/content/blog/testing-implementation-details/index.md

 ```

 The takeaway: Tests which test implementation details can give you a false
-negative when you refactor your code.
+positive when you refactor your code.
 This leads to brittle and frustrating
 tests that seem to break anytime you so much as look at the code.

-### False positives
+### False negatives

 Ok, so now let's say your co-worker is working in the Accordion and they see
 this code: